 unless the court otherwise orders, or evidence to the contrary is adduced.

-(2) In any proceedings under this Act the onus of proof that the provisions of this Act do not apply to any ship, relic or other thing lies uponthe accused.
+(2) In any proceedings under this Act the onus of proof that the provisions of this Act do not apply to any ship, relic or other thing lies upon the accused.

 (3) Where in a charge of an offence against this Act there is an averment that an act or omission occurred within a protected zone, courts and persons acting judicially shall, on the act or omission being proved, presume in absence of proof to the contrary that it occurred within the protected zone as averred.